Select Page

 If you like having your camera with you, the light trail is a photographer’s dream (although it can be very difficult to capture the lights properly on a camera – as you can see from my fairly ameteur shots!).
 There are three or four photo ‘frames’ dotted around the trail, allowing you to take photos of your family with the lights in the background, and they even have selfie posts, so you can prop your camera on a timer and snap a pic with you all in – helpful if you’re visiting as a solo adult with kids or even on your own.

-My other favourite photo opportunities were – peeking around the star on the hill, the light tunnel at the beginning, crossing the bridge over to the trebuchet, in front of the giant Christmas Tree on the main castle square.
+My other favourite photo opportunities were – peeking around the star on the hill, walking through the light tunnel at the beginning, crossing the bridge over to the trebuchet, and of course in front of the giant Christmas Tree on the main castle square.

 Warwick Castle Light Trail Christmas at the Castle